The U.S. Concealed Carry Association Woos NRA Members With A Focus On Family

 "The NRA is a much broader prospective," she said.
 "They are not as tightly focused in family protection.
 That's really where the USCCA shines."

 Tim and Tonnie Schmidt started the USCCA in their West Bend home 17 years ago by first publishing a self-defense magazine.
-When the couple had their first child, Tim said he went through a self-defense awakening.
+When the couple had their first child, Tim went through a self-defense awakening.

-"I remember sitting in the hospital holding my young son in my arms thinking it's my responsibility to protect and defend this little guy, I've got to figure out how to do it," he said.
+"I remember sitting in the hospital holding my young son in my arms thinking it's my responsibility to protect and defend this little guy; I've got to figure out how to do it," he said.

 It took two years to publish the first magazine.
 Tim's engineering business paid the bills while the group got off the ground.
 Eventually, the magazine grew and so did the company.
 Self-defense education was added.
 And later, legal protection was too.

-Today, the group employs about 300 people and the United States Concealed Carry Association has more than 300,000 members.
-The NRA was founded nearly 150 years ago and says it currently has about five million members across the country.
+Today, the United States Concealed Carry Association employs about 300 people and has more than 300,000 members.
+The NRA was founded nearly 150 years ago and says it currently has about 5 million members across the country.
 Its lobbying arm is both impressive and feared.

-Schmidt doesn't dispute the fact that he's competing with the NRA.
+Schmidt doesn't dispute the fact that he is competing with the NRA.

 "If what the USCCA is doing can educate consumers and offer additional information and causes the NRA to sharpen their pencils and do a better job, then in the end everyone wins," Schmidt said.